Manage the Product, not the Team

 Don’t force work on the development team and don’t ask people to carry out more tasks than they can realistically cope with.
 Otherwise the team may become demotivated and start to take shortcuts like compromising quality and neglecting documentation.
 In the worst case, people will fall ill or leave.
 Instead, involve the team in setting a meaningful sprint goal that provides motivation and guidance for the team and respect the team’s right to decide how much work can be done.
 This creates a sustainable pace and keeps your team motivated.

-Give the Team Room to Experiment and Learn
+Give the Team Time to Experiment and Learn

 In order to generate value, a product has to offer something new; it has to innovate to a greater or lesser extent.
 To help your product create value in the future, the team requires time to learn their skills and to investigate new technologies and tools.
 But this is unlikely to happen if you expect that people work new features all the time.